tlm-adjoint/tlm_adjoint/docs/source/index.rst

 Features
 --------

-    - Integrates with the FEniCS or Firedrake automated code generation libraries, and applies a high-level algorithmic differentiation approach to enable tangent-linear and adjoint calculations.
+    - Integrates with the Firedrake automated code generation library, and applies a high-level algorithmic differentiation approach to enable tangent-linear and adjoint calculations.
     - Applies a *reverse-over-multiple-forward* approach for higher order adjoint calculations.
 For example a Hessian action on some given direction is computed by deriving an adjoint associated with a combined